How to Protect Android & iOS Apps Against Fake GPS Apps

 Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Detect Fake GPS App on Mobile apps using Appdome
+How to Implement Detect Fake GPS App in Mobile Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Mobile Apps that Detect Fake GPS App without an SDK or gateway: